Beethoven's Sketchbook for the Missa solemnis and the Piano Sonata in E Major, Opus 109 (3 vols.)

 This edition includes a full-scale color facsimile of this major sketchbook, which will allow scholars to distinguish between shades of ink and pencil markings and discern layers of notations for Beethoven's works in progress.
 Beethoven's handwriting is fascinating, but also puzzling and idiosyncratic.
 William Kinderman has fully deciphered and annotated the sketchbook in the transcription volume.
 His analyses and discoveries are revealed in the separate book-length commentary, which serves as a guide for users as they compare the sketchbook with the transcriptions.
-Kinderman explores all other sources used by Beethoven while Artaria 195 was in use, and provides detailed inspection of the evolution and style of this remarkable music.
-New light is shed on the genesis of his last three piano sonatas, and revealing perspectives emerge on the psychology of his creative process.
+Kinderman explores all other sources used by Beethoven while Artaria 195 was in use and provides detailed inspection of the evolution and style of this remarkable music.
+He also sheds new light on the genesis of his last three piano sonatas, and revealing perspectives emerge on the psychology of Beethoven's creative process.

 "Kinderman's passionate articulation of [this monumental project's] goals, his imaginative and bold invitation to a new generation of scholars on its behalf, and finally the deed itself, the actuality of this formidable first issue, represent our current best hope for its eventual realization."--Richard Kramer, Beethoven Forum